 This post may contain affiliate links.

 Do you have a preschooler fascinated by bees?
 They’re a fascinating insect to study.
-So spend a day learning about them with these bee activities for preschoolers!
+So spend a day learning about them with these bee activities!

-These hands-on bee activities are sure to pique your preschooler’s interest.
+These hands-on bee activities are sure to pique your preschooler’s interest this spring.
 They’ll help you teach them about bees while lessening their fears.

 They’ll love learning more about these pollinators and how they help our world.